farhaven/fdb/readme.md

 for operating systems implementing inotify (though it _could_ be adapted to, say, dnotify, with some shortcomings).
-The menu is displayed using the `dmenu` utility from http://suckless.org and the notificitations (should a program not be found or the output captured) need notify-send (though adapting for `dzen` or similar should be trivial).
+The menu is displayed using the `dmenu` utility from http://suckless.org and the notifications (should a program not be found or the output captured) need notify-send (though adapting for `dzen` or similar should be trivial).